Connor Wong Player Props: Red Sox vs. Tigers

 Connor Wong At The Plate

+- In five games this year, he has gone deep (6.0%, and 2% of his trips to the plate).

-- Wong has had an RBI in 17 games this season (20.5%), including seven multi-RBI outings (8.4%).
-He has also driven in three or more of his team's runs in one contest.
+- Wong has driven home a run in 18 games this season (21.4%), including more than one RBI in 8.3% of his games and producing three or more of his team's runs on one occasion..

-- In 41.0% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (8.4%).
+- He has scored in 34 games this year (40.5%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.